taw00/writing-resources/Documents/on-fonts.md

 If you self-publishing (printed, ebook, ePub, or blog), your font choices matter far more as does the general design of the book itself.
 Book content design is an entire subject unto itself that I will not go into here.

+## TL;DR: the fonts I use

+> **Spoiler alert!**
+>
+> <span style="font-size: 75%;">This is a long article just to say that nine times out of ten, you want to choose a Times New Roman equivalent for most stages of the revision and submission process.</span>

+We'll discuss all kinds of fonts here in a second, but to keep things grounded, here are the fonts I predominantly use at the moment .&nbsp;.&nbsp;.

+**For print (LibreOffice)**
+* Submission: TeX Gyre Termes and _maybe_ Avería Serif for headings
+* Publishing: I would use EB Garamond, Cormorant Garamand Medium, Cardo  (11pt), or Libre Caslon Text (10pt), but not Source Serif Pro.

+**For print (Google Docs)**
+* Submission: Tinos and _maybe_ Avería Serif for headings
+* Publishing: Don't use Google Docs as a source for your published documents.

+**For the web:** I maintain three websites using these fonts:
+1. Headings: Source Sans Pro / Text: Cardo
+2. Headings: Source Sans Pro / Text: Source Serif Pro
+3. Headings: Avería Sans Libre / Text: Libre Caslon Text
+   &nbsp;
+   Specialized usage (used for some blog posts): Chilanka, Overpass, Overpass Mono, and Fira Mono

 ## Fonts from Draft &#x27F6; Submission

-> Spoiler alert!
-(TL;DR)
->
-> <span style="font-size: 75%;">This is a long article just to say that nine times out of ten, you want to chose Times New Roman—or rather, her open source equivalent—for most stages of the revision and submission process.</span>
+### The big three: Times New Roman, Courier New, and Arial

 **Times New Roman.** Times is a proportional serif font for which writers, editors, everyone have settled on as _the_ default standard for submission.
 Or just about everyone.
 And heck, even if self-publishing, Times is boring, but it is a safe and reliable font choice for your book as well.
 Times is a readable and reasonably attractive font.